kadirdeniz/user-service/README.md

 ## Architectural Decisions

 This repository is created with using `Test Driven Development`.`Dockertest` package for integration testing with `mongodb` and `redis`, `Ginkgo` was used for increase the understanding of test codes.
-All test can be run with using `make tests` command.
-Before run the tests mongodb and redis needs to be created.
+All tests can be run with using `make tests` command.
+Before run the tests mongodb and redis instances needs to be created.

 ## Tech Stack